-Some grades of sweatshirt fabric are thicker and more colourfast than others.
+Some grades of sweatshirt fabric are thicker and more colour-fast than others.
 It is most widely used for sweatshirts and jogging suits.
 It is advisable to pre-shrink by machine-washing in warm water and dry at regular temperature two times before cutting out.
-Wash seperatley as this fabric is prone to produce a lot of lint.
+Wash separately as this fabric is prone to produce a lot of lint.

 Taffeta is a noisy fabric that rustles when you walk!
 It is used widely for full skirts and party dresses.

 Sewing Tips: Experiment with tension on scrap fabric as puckers become permanent.
 Sew tautly, pulling with equal pressure front from to back.
 It is not necessary to preshrink taffeta fabric.
 For best results dry clean the completed garment.
-Machine washing and machine drying can create an interseting pebbly appearance that can hide puckared seams.
+Machine washing and machine drying can create an interesting pebbly appearance that can hide puccared seams.

-Tencel is a fabric made from wood pulp and produced with a recyclable non-toxic dissolving agent.
+Tencel is a fabric made from wood pulp (a renewable sustainable source) and produced with a recyclable non-toxic dissolving agent.
 Tencel is soft and drapey and often combined with other fibres in both knits and wovens.
 It is comfortable to wear, behaving very much like cotton without as much wrinkling.
 It does wrinkle however, and does not make a great travel garment.

 Suitable for styles that need to be soft and drapey such as full trousers, full skirts, loose shirts and dresses.
 This fabric is very easy to sew!
 To pre-shrink machine-wash on a regular cycle in warm water.
 Machine-dry and remove fabric promptly from dryer to prevent wrinkles from setting.
 Completed garment can be washed or dry-cleaned.